MaximeV1314/QuantumSimLite-Windows/README.md

-Welcome to QuantumSimLite apllication made by Maxime Vinteler (@maximev1314 on Twitter) !
+Welcome to QuantumSimLite aplication made by Maxime Vinteler (@maximev1314 on Twitter) !
 This document provides essential information to help you navigate and make the most of the functionalities offered by our software.

 ## Key Features: